7 Card Stud Rules

-7 card poker – more commonly referred to as 7 card stud poker or Hi-Lo Poker – consists of 5 rounds of betting.
+7 Card Stud poker – commonly known also as or Hi-Lo Poker – consists of 5 rounds of betting.
 While all versions of the game do differ slightly, generally individuals play for two pots of money with the best low hand (down card) and the best high hand (up card).
 The maximum bet doubles after the third round of betting, which results in large payouts from the pots.
 Players are less inclined to fold bad hands during this game, as the highest and lowest hands split the pot equally.

 Depending on who is playing the game, determines who sets the ante.
 In a private game it is the players, in a more formal game, the card room.